 Etosha Safari Lodge

-My wife and I have visited Namibia three times and on each occasion our base for covering the Okaukuejo section of Etosha was Etosjha Safari Lodge which, being only 10 km from the Von Lindequist Gate, is ideally situated for self-drive trips into the park. (to edit)*
+My wife and I have visited Namibia three times and on each occasion our base for covering the Okaukuejo section of Etosha was Etosha Safari Lodge which, being only 10 km from the Von Lindequist Gate, is ideally situated for self-drive trips into the park.
+The lodge is a good alternative for anyone who cannot secure accommodation within Okaukuejo Restcamp which tends to fill up with advanced bookings well before the peak tourist season.

 Please bear in mind that all images on this website and my blog are Copyright.
 They are not free to use and have been embedded with a digital watermark.

 The main block contains the reception, a souvenir shop, and bar.
-The restaurant, which is built on a terrace at the rear, has excellent views over the surrounding landscape and guests can witness spectacular sunrises and sunsets from a purpose built viewing deck.
-There are also three swimming pools.
+The restaurant, which is built on a terrace at the rear, has excellent views over the surrounding landscape and guests can witness spectacular sunrises and sunsets from a purpose-built viewing deck.
+There are also three swimming pools, one at the main block and one at either end of the chalet rows.

 Unfortunately, the staff failed to heed our request for one of the chalets close to the main building.
 Individual well-spaced accommodation units line the crest of the ridge on either side and ours turned out to be the second from the end on the far side of the complex.
 Restaurant info*